fauxtix/DaisyPets/README.md

 # Daisy Pets 🐶🐱

-This project contains a .net application built using .Net 7 using C#.
+This project contains a .net application built using .Net 7 with C#.
 It comprises a web api and a desktop application (windows forms), that allows someone to manage their pets, using a SQLite database.

 I used windows forms to create a quick prototype, but I intend to test the Api, creating frontends in React and Blazor.